Better Food's Story

 2017 A year of celebration: 25 years after we first set up shop, we were winners of a Soil Association BOOM Award for Best Organic Retailer, and our cafés became the first in England to be awarded the Soil Association Organic Served Here Award.
 We also launched our first companywide charity campaign: Streets to Kitchen, working with two local charities to teach cookery and food service skills to people affected by homelessness in Bristol.

 Today Better Food employs more than 100 people across our three sites and provides a route to market for over 70 local farms, producers, manufacturers and suppliers.
-Despite our recent successes, we’re not resting on our organic laurels.
+Despite our recent successes (which include scooping the 2019 NOPE Award for Best Independent Retailer), we’re not resting on our organic laurels.
 We continue to source the best in organic, local and ethical food and products, and strive to be a positive force in our local community and a clear voice in the campaign for the future of food.